altocodenl/tagaway/readme.md

 - see
    - When seeing, if list of pictures changes on background update, update the index correctly so that you don't lose the picture. same with rotating.
 - upload
-   - Document
-   - put two buttons for downloading files or folder
-   - put two buttons for adding a tag or skipping/done adding tags
    - hide recent uploads
-   - remove space top margin
    - show ETA
-   - show thumbnails of last 3 pictures on upload
    - fix number of pictures in upload when going
    - show number of duplicates skipped
    - don't redraw box of new uploads when other uploads are updated
    - mobile: show upload box as folders only, since there's no dropdown or perhaps no folders
+   - Document

+   - Upload flow
+      - Put two buttons for downloading files or folder
+      - Put two buttons for adding a tag or skipping/done adding tags
+   - Show thumbnails of last 3 pictures on upload
+   - Reduce top margin.
-- manage
+- Manage
    - delete tag, rename tag
-- server
+- Server
    - s3 uploads in background
    - priority: important|critical on notifications
    - fix email going into spam